mciach/masserstein/README.md

 # Magnetstein

-This repository contains software tools which allow to compare nuclear magnetic resonance (NMR) spectra and estimate relative abundances of molecules from the spectrum by minimizing the Wasserstein distance.
+This repository contains software tools which allow to compare nuclear magnetic resonance (NMR) spectra and estimate proportions of components in mixture using the Wasserstein distance.

 Magnetstein is a modification of the algorithm from a Python3 package called `masserstein` (available in this repository on branch master).